-We operate oil and gas properties held by a partnership owned by our majority stockholder.
-We charge the partnership for the costs incurred to drill, complete and produce the wells, as well as drilling and operating overhead fees that we charge other interest owners.
+We operate oil and gas properties held by partnerships owned by our majority stockholder.
+We charge the partnerships for the costs incurred to drill, complete and produce the wells, as well as drilling and operating overhead fees.
 We also provide natural gas marketing services to the partnership, including evaluating potential markets and providing hedging services, in return for a fee equal to \$0.02 per Mcf for natural gas marketed.
-We received \$1.4 million for operating and marketing services provided to the partnership in 2021.
+We received \$0.9 million for operating and marketing services provided to the partnership in 2022.